copperdogma/intelligence-metric-theory/theory.md

 ### Note on Mental Models
 The mechanism by which systems achieve prediction (e.g., through mental models) is explored in a separate theory.
 This theory remains agnostic to mechanisms, focusing purely on measuring intelligence through predictive efficiency (I = P/R).

+*See /examples/prediction-model-tiers.md for a concrete example of how different modeling approaches trade off resource costs against predictive power.*

 ### Resource Limitations and Intelligence

 1. **Prediction vs. Resources**